 As with other long-distance relationships, managing remote workers demands extra effort to keep everybody engaged and aligned.

-Working hours – flexible working
+Working hours – flexible remote working

 Employers have an obligation to consider flexible working for employees with caring responsibilities.
 Parents of school-age children, for example.
 Or people who care for disabled relatives, spouses or elderly parents.